Welcome to today's edition of the Rush 24-7 podcast.

 So I think Obama's being judged by where he is in the polls today.

-I don't think people want to say McCain did something a little better than his opponent when he's behind in the polls.
+I don't think people want to say McCain did something a little better than his opponent when he's behind in the polls, especially if you're a pundit analyst and so forth.

-I would give anything to have a focus group be taken into the little room before the debate starts and tells them McCain's up by ten points.
+You know, I would give anything, just prove my point, I would give anything to have a focus group be taken into the middle room before the debate started and tells them McCain's up by 10 points.

 Okay, focus group, you are real Americans.

-And the results as we have them now, according to the latest polling data, it's McCain 51, Obama 41.
+And the results, as we have them now, according to the latest polling data, it's McCain 51, Obama 41.

-And we're gonna watch the debate, you tell us what you think.
+You tell us what you think.

-All right, uh, this is Hattie in Linwood, Pennsylvania.
+This is Hattie in Linwood, Pennsylvania.

 Hi, Hattie.